NANPA Activities

 4. Where do I go on the NANPA website to access NAS?

 On the NANPA home page, highlight "NAS Login".
-You can then either register on NAS as a first time user (New Registration) or log into the system (Login to NAS).
+You can then either register as a first time user (New Registration) or log into the system (Login to NAS).
+(Note: remember that if you also receive thousand-block numbering resources from the National Pooling Administrator you must use the same login ID for both PAS and NAS systems.)

 5. How will I be notified of my password?